jzhao0802/palab/functions/bivar_stats_y_num.md

 ## Function
 * Output a warning if the outcome variable has less than 5 unique values.
   * This is because the statistics in this function will not be meaningful and it would be better to run `bivar_stats_y_cat`.
-* For categorical variables (variable definition located in `var_config`), produce `output`bivar_stats_y_num_x_cat.csv where the statistics for each categorical variable spans a group of rows and each row within the group represents a level of the categorical variable.
+* For categorical variables (variable definition located in `var_config`), produce `prefix`bivar_stats_y_num_x_cat.csv where the statistics for each categorical variable spans a group of rows and each row within the group represents a level of the categorical variable.
 The statistics will be calculated ignoring missing values.
 The results should be round to two decimal places.
 The output file will have the following columns:
   * _Variable_: Name of the categorical variable.
   * _Level_: The value of the level in that variable.
   * _Mean outcome_: mean of the outcome variable when the categorical variable is level X.